CarlesRojas/spellbook/README.md

 ### Run locally

 -   Install the dependencies with: `pnpm i`
--   Run the project locally with: `pnpm run dev`
+-   Run the project locally with: `pnpm dev`
 -   Open [http://localhost:3000](http://localhost:3000) in your browser.

 ### Test on mobile devices